 Wheat gluten is the culprit.
 While its network-forming capability provides the necessary elasticity when dough is rolled out, it is that very same elastic property which causes the base to shrink after shaping.

-At DuPont, we often turn to our portfolio of bakery enzymes when investigating solutions to challenges in bread.
+At Nutrition & Biosciences, we often turn to our portfolio of bakery enzymes when investigating solutions to challenges in bread.
 So this was a good place to start tracking down a solution for pizza.

 An important consideration before making use of enzymes in pizza dough is the matter of rework.
 When pizza bases are cut out of a dough sheet, a high dough volume is returned to the beginning of the line, where it is reintroduced.
 If the enzyme acts on gluten – as is the case with the commonly used enzyme protease, for example – then the increasing enzyme concentration in reworked dough will result in excessive action on gluten.
 This means the desirable gluten functionality will eventually be lost.